Generic selectors

 So what happens when the offense cannot be resolved?
 If the offender refuses to repent, the victim only has the responsibility to be willing to forgive the person.
 Likewise, if the victim refuses to forgive, the offender can only be willing to repent.
 However, without repentance or forgiveness, reconciliation is not possible.

-PRINCIPLE: Reconciliation between people can only occur when there is both repentance and forgiveness.
+PRINCIPLE: Reconciliation between people can only occur when there is both REPENTANCE and FORGIVENESS.

 Such is common in the world today.
-It is rare that someone, even in the Church, will apologize anymore.
+It is rare that someone, even in the ekklesia, will apologize anymore.
 The irony is that the world is constantly preaching “tolerance” but is unwilling to say, “I’m sorry.”

 Now we need to clarify another aspect of reconciliation.
 It is not always possible, or even prudent, to fully reconcile the relationship between people for every offense.
 For example, reconciliation does not mean that a relationship should continue between a husband and wife after adultery or abuse (although it might).
 It is not appropriate for further contact in the case of rape, and a child molester should never be allowed to associate with children.

-PRINCIPLE: Serious offenses may, of necessity, result in a relationship that is limited to mutual agape love without further contact or association.
+PRINCIPLE: Serious offenses may, of necessity, result in a relationship that is LIMITED to mutual agape love without further contact or association.
 In other words, full reconciliation may not be possible or prudent.

 While God forgives sin completely, there is always a price to be paid for the evil that results from the sin.
 Sometimes it is small and can be overcome, such as with an unintentional offense.
 However, major offenses come at great cost.
 An example would be David’s adultery with Bathsheba and subsequent murder of Uriah the Hittite.
 Besides the fact that Uriah paid with his life, a very heavy price was exacted from David for his sins even after he was completely forgiven by God.
 Remember what God said?
-Because of his adultery, the “sword would never depart from [David’s] house” (2 Samuel 12:10).
+Because of his adultery, the “sword would never depart from [David’s] house” (2 Sam.
+12:10).

 Finally, what do we do in cases where contact between the parties of an offense is no longer possible or perhaps one of them has since died?
 In these situations, we are to have the heart and mind such that we would desire to reconcile if we could reach out to the other person.